nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `Name` and `Email`, representing the name and email for a person in the event.

 Example:
-* `mailEvent 2` creates mailing list as a CSV file, the name of the csv file is the same as the title of 2nd event.
+* `mailEvent 2` creates mailing list as a CSV file, the name of the csv file is the same as the title of 2nd event in the events list.
-* `mailEvent 4` creates mailing list as a CSV file, the name of the csv file is the same as the title of 4th event.
+* `mailEvent 4` creates mailing list as a CSV file, the name of the csv file is the same as the title of 4th event in the events list.

 ### Clearing all entries : `clear`